-2.2.2 These FIVB Competitions are:

-- a.
-World Championships (Section III "Terms and Conditions to bid for an FIVB competition" also applies);

-- b.
-World Championships Qualifying Tournaments;

-- c.
-World Olympic Qualifying Tournaments;

-- d.
-World Cups;

-- e.
-Men's (under 23) and Women's (under 23) World Championships and their qualifying tournaments;

-- f.
-Men's (under 21) and Women's (under 20) World Championships and their qualifying tournaments;

-- g.
-Boys' (under 19) and Girls' (under 18) World Championships and their qualifying tournaments;

-- h.
-World Grand Champions Cup,

-- i.
-World League;

-- j.
-World Grand Prix;

-- k.
-Men's Club World Championship; and

-- I. Women's Club World Championship.

-- 2.2.3 The FIVB and the organiser (National Federation/Organising Committee) of an FIVB Competition (except the Olympic Games) sign an Agreement (contract) in which the specific rights and obligations of the FIVB and the organiser of the competition are laid down.
+- 2.2.2 These FIVB Competitions are: - a.
+World Championships (Section III "Terms and Conditions to bid for an FIVB competition" also applies); - b.
+World Championships Qualifying Tournaments (if any); - c.
+World Olympic Qualifying Tournaments (if any); - d.
+Men's and Women's Under 21 World Championships; - e.
+Men's and Women's Under 19 World Championships; - f.
+Boys' and Girls' Under 17 Youth World Championships; - g.
+Volleyball Nations League and qualification tournaments (if any); - h.
+Men's Club World Championship; and - i.
+Women's Club World Championship. - 2.2.3 The FIVB and/or the FIVB owned companies and the local organiser of an FIVB Competition (except the Olympic Games) sign an Agreement (contract) in which the specific rights and obligations of the FIVB, the FIVB owned companies and the organiser of the competition are laid down.